adamnemecek/adjoint/nilpotence.md

 ## qr decomposition
 * upper triangular matrix
-    * what if the upper triangular matrix is the if statements
+    * what if the upper triangular matrix is the if statements Upper triangular matrix is [back substitution](https://en.wikipedia.org/wiki/Triangular_matrix#Forward_substitution).

+You can think of it as the update rule or gradient.
+Machine learning fundamentally performs a qr decomposition where we are trying to minimize the .

+You can think

 ## commutativity and nilpotence
 * qr decomposition